 - Press the Add Chassis button located to the left in the ribbon bar at the top of the application.

-- Fill in the IP address or hostname of the chassis, optionally change the portnumber, enter the password and click OK button.
+- Fill in the IP address or hostname of the chassis, optionally change the Chassis Port Number, enter the password (default is xena) and click OK button.
 The Available Resources tree view at the left will now populate with the modules and ports contained in the chassis.

 - A new configuration has been created automatically when you start the application for the first time.
 This configuration contains a single default testbed called “Default Testbed”.
 You can see this testbed at the top of the resource tree view.
 You can create any number of testbeds but for now we will use the default testbed to start with.